Subject Source: Library of Congress Subject Headings

 Dates: 1883 - 1938

-Scope and Content note This collection is comprised of John N. Pearce's single volume Master's thesis for the University of Delaware, entitled "The Early Baltimore Potters and their Wares, 1763-1850."
-The thesis builds upon earlier scholarship on the pottery produced in early Pennsylvania and emphasizes the production of pottery in Maryland.
-The majority of the volume is composed of the following three chapters: A Monopoly of Earthenware, 1763-1793, Competition Among Craftsmen, 1794-1820, and Crafts Into Industry,...
+Overview John N. Pearce's master's thesis, entitled "The Early Baltimore Potters and their Wares, 1763-1850," builds upon earlier scholarship on the pottery produced in early Pennsylvania and emphasizes the production of pottery in Maryland.
+The majority of the volume is comprised of the following three chapters: A Monopoly of Earthenware, 1763-1793; Competition Among Craftsmen, 1794-1820; and Crafts Into Industry, 1820-1850.

 Abstract The Taylor and Nicholson family papers contain the records of these two families from the late-nineteenth to mid-twentieth centuries.
 The two focal points of this collection are William Nicholson Taylor (1882-1945), and his mother, Rebecca Morgan Nicholson Taylor (1857-1944).
 William graduated from Harvard in 1903 and afterwards spent considerable time abroad studying architecture.
 He also served as an officer in the United States Military from 1916 to 1917, and worked in diplomacy after the...

 Dates: Bulk, 1869-1944 1810-1999; Majority of material found within 1869 - 1944